whykusanagi/corrupted-theme/docs/COMPONENTS_REFERENCE.md

 ## Customization

 All components use CSS variables for easy customization.
-See [VARIABLES_REFERENCE.md](./VARIABLES_REFERENCE.md) for complete variable list.
+See `src/css/variables.css` for the complete variable list.

 ```css
 :root {